veertuinc/anka-docs/_partials/Troubleshooting + Guides/_body.md

 - Ensure that the user running Anka VMs is logged in and that Sleep and passworded Screensaver are disable.
 The hypervisor will not work without an active/logged in user.
 - Check `[~]/Library/Logs/Anka/` logs for any indication of why the failure happened.
 - Ensure that all components in your Anka environment can communicate.
 This includes connectivity between CI/CD tooling we do not support.
+- Disable anti-virus and firewalls on the host.

 ### Logs